DillonLloydLee/Weekday_Finder/README.md

 ## Description

-_It's a tool for finding out what the day of the week was for any given date._
+_It's a tool for finding out what the day of the week was for any given date.
+The HTML and page design is rather sparse; this was mostly about writing the code for figuring out the weekday and practicing use of PHPUnit._

 ## Setup